 How do we store your personal information?

-We will store your personal information at any of our offices, which are all located in the European Economic Area, or for digital data at our secure data centre which is located within the United Kingdom.
-If applicable all digital data will be encrypted when being transferred to and from us or to our data centre.
+We may store your personal information at our London office, or for digital data at our secure data centre or on Amazon Web Services, both hosted within the United Kingdom.
+If applicable all digital data will be encrypted when being transferred to and from us or to our data centre / AWS.

 Your data may be transferred outside of the European Economic Area, for example, if we use a cloud service that has host servers located in another country.
 If your data is transferred outside of the European Economic Area, it is done so under contract, which states how those companies or individuals must keep your data safe.